iPhone App store economics

 How to Evaluate a (paid) iPhone App Idea

-17 Responses to “iPhone App store economics”
+17 thoughts on “iPhone App store economics

 I don’t think this is confined to the app store, some years ago one of the directors of Digital River told me their average per developer revenue is $400 per year.